basho/basho_docs/source/languages/en/riak/ops/building/installing/mac-osx.md

 tar xzvf riak-{{VERSION}}-osx-x86_64.tar.gz
 ```

-After the release is untarred, you will be able to `cd` into the `/riak`
+After the release is untarred, you will be able to `cd` into the `riak`
 directory and execute `bin/riak start` to start the Riak node.

 ## Homebrew